Rockies vs. Astros Player Props Betting Odds

-Player props can be found for Kyle Tucker and Ryan McMahon, among others, when the Houston Astros visit the Colorado Rockies at Coors Field on Tuesday at 8:40 PM ET.
+Player prop bet odds for Kyle Tucker, Ryan McMahon and others are listed when the Houston Astros visit the Colorado Rockies at Coors Field on Wednesday at 3:10 PM ET.

 Bet on this matchup or its props with BetMGM!